embtool/options/README.md

 - Integer: `extern @CONST@ int @NAME@;`
 - String: `extern @CONST@ char @NAME@[];`

-Placeholder for constness?
+Why a placeholder for constness?
 When `TESTING=1` the constness is removed to enable testing.

 **C**: Custom source definition.
-Defines how to define the option in the source `toggle.c`.
+Specifies how to define the option in the source `toggle.c`.
 Works the same way as in the header, using `@NAME@`, `@VALUE@`, and `@CONST@` as placeholders.

 Examples: